dieggsy/alfred-workflow-browser/README.md

     wf/     -access filtered workflows (see script usage) awf/    -access all workflows

+    enter   -Browse in Alfred
+    ⌘-enter -Open in Finder
+    ⌥-enter -Browse data directory in Alfred
+    ⌃-enter -Browse cache directory in Alfred

 Workflows can be searched by name, with regex search supported.

 ### Script